AnimeNL/volunteer-portal-api/api/content/gophers.team/registration/2022-classic/hotels.md

   1. Be willing to help us out with at least 16 hours of shifts during the festival,
   1. Be willing to help us out during the night shifts (18:00–07:00).

+We ask that you share this room with another volunteer, and keep in mind that only a limited number of rooms will be made available for this.
+First come, first serve!

 ## Theaterhotel
 The following prices are based on a stay from Friday until Sunday (two nights), assuming two people per room.
 They exclude a €3 tourism tax per person per night, to be paid on site.
 Each room is